 Grants range from $1,000 to around $1.5 million.
-In a recent fiscal year, the foundation gave away around $2.3 million.
+In a recent fiscal year, the foundation made grants totaling around $2.3 million.
 Past grantees include USC Thornton School of Music (the school bears the name of Charles' mother Flora); CalTech; Pomona College Alumni Fund; Los Angeles Music Center; Pasadena Garden Club; and Pasadena Children’s Hospital.

 The Thornton Foundation keeps a low profile and does not accept unsolicited proposals.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).